 Creative Writing

-Oftentimes creative writing is closely associated with someone who’s writing a book or novel.
+You may associate creative writing with someone who’s writing a book or novel.
 While this master’s degree can help with a project like that, it can also do so much more.
 That’s because so many creative writing techniques apply to general communications needs, including writing a professional email, marketing copy, or an employee handbook—or even coaching someone else on how to improve their writing.

 Criminal Justice